 - Anything That Moves: "Oberyn Martell?
 He has bastards all over Dorne, and beds with boys as well."

 - Badass Bookworm: Spent time at the Citadel and forged six links of a maester's chain until he got bored of it.

 - Bi the Way: The most flagrant example of Dorne's more liberated view of homosexuality.
 His paramour Ellaria Sand is the same way.
 To him, it's not a big deal.
 To non-Dornish, he's a Depraved Bisexual.

 - Blade on a Stick: He fights with a poisoned spear at times.
-Also, when he does an Ogami Itto imitation, he asks a young bastard daughter to choose between him and the girl's mother (a prostitute) by pointing to her choices: a spear, or the girl's crying mother.
-When she chooses the spear, he says: "I told you she was my daughter".
+Also, when he does an Ogami Itto imitation, he asks a young Obara to choose between him and the girl's mother (a prostitute) by pointing to her choices: a spear, or the girl's crying mother.
+When she chooses the spear, he says: "I told you she was my daughter."

 - Combat Pragmatist: He poisons his weapons and has no qualms against fighting dirty.
 Unfortunately, he forgets to be pragmatic when it really counts.